BUTSpeechFIT/espnet/egs2/iwslt22_low_resource/asr1/README.md

 - The multilingual model should have slightly better WER than the monolingual counter-parts.

-- The training model can be used as initialization for speech translation fine-tuning.
+- The trained model can be used as initialization for speech translation fine-tuning.
 See [../st1/README.md](../st1/README.md).